UD-CISC374/educational-game-design-document-team-15-zihan-wu-matt-miller/egdd.md

   - Explanation: *Influenced by having a character navigate a world and have to do certain things to unlock / avoiding certain areas to get to a goal.*
 - *Influence #3*:
   - Medium: *Phantom thieves, Persona 5*
-  - Explanation: *Just the aesthetics and idea of a fantastical phantom thief.*
+  - Explanation: *Just the aesthetics and idea of a fantastical phantom thiefs.*

 ## Core Gameplay Mechanics (Brief)